Stock Markets Climb On Cooling US Inflation - UrduPoint

 Stock Markets Climb On Cooling US Inflation

-Stock markets jumped on Tuesday after data showed US inflation slowed further in May, raising hopes that the Federal Reserve will pause its interest rate-hike campaign
+Stock markets jumped on Tuesday after data showed US inflation slowed further in May, raising hopes that the Federal Reserve will pause its interest rate hikes

-London, (UrduPoint / Pakistan Point News - 13th Jun, 2023 ):Stock markets jumped on Tuesday after data showed US inflation slowed further in May, raising hopes that the Federal Reserve will pause its interest rate-hike campaign.
+New York, (UrduPoint / Pakistan Point News - 14th Jun, 2023 ):Stock markets jumped on Tuesday after data showed US inflation slowed further in May, raising hopes that the Federal Reserve will pause its interest rate hikes.

-Wall Street indices advanced while European markets closed higher after official figures showed US consumer prices rose by 4.0 percent year-on-year in May, compared to 4.9 percent in April.
+Wall Street indices advanced and European markets closed higher after official figures showed US consumer prices rose by 4.0 percent year-on-year last month, compared to 4.9 percent in April.

 The dollar fell against the euro and the pound as the greenback usually benefits from higher interest rates, but it gained against the yen.